cutebow/Anchor-Optimizer/README.md

 That’s the whole thing. its not touching the server. its just making your screen show what you expect to happen.

 The reason it doesn’t flicker back is because the server sometimes sends a temporary “still there” update before it sends the final result.
-This code basically goes “cool, I’m gonna remember what the server said, but I’m keeping it as air for a moment so it doesn’t pop back in.”

 And it has a hard timeout too (40 ticks) so even if something gets weird or broken, itll stop predicting and go back to what the server last told it.